-Air Quality Health Advisory EFFECTIVE AUGUST 16 TO AUGUST 21, 2021
+Air Quality Health Advisory EFFECTIVE AUGUST 14 TO AUGUST 15, 2021

-The Public Health Departments for Yuba and Sutter counties and the Feather River Air Quality Management District are issuing an air quality health advisory due to continued poor air quality conditions from smoke from the Dixie Fire in Plumas County, McFarland Fire in Shasta County, and other regional wildfires.
+The Public Health Departments for Yuba and Sutter counties and the Feather River Air Quality Management District are issuing an air quality health advisory due to anticipated poor air quality conditions from smoke from regional wildfires.

-Air Quality Index (AQI) levels are forecasted to be Unhealthy for Sensitive Groups in the Yuba Sutter area Monday.
-Clearing is expected Monday night into Tuesday evening as southwest winds clear some of the smoke out of the valley and Moderate AQI is expected.
-Northerly winds are expected to develop late Tuesday bringing additional smoke into the valley, and then stable conditions could persist until Saturday which may result in Unhealthy for Sensitive Groups to Unhealthy AQI levels Wednesday through Saturday.
+Air Quality Index (AQI) levels are forecasted to be Unhealthy for Sensitive Groups in the Yuba-Sutter area on Saturday and Sunday.
+Northerly winds are expected to develop just above the surface, bringing lower-level smoke into the region.
+As mixing develops during the afternoon, smoke will descend to the surface, resulting in Unhealthy for Sensitive Groups AQI levels.